 The mission of the initiative is to protect and improve soil resources and water quality by developing the knowledge, skills and abilities of local experts to more effectively promote sustainable soil and land management.
 In particular, the initiative will emphasize the importance of soil health and the water quality and economic impacts of applied land and water management practices.

 Farmers and other land managers are becoming more and more interested in practices that improve soil health.
 Soil health practices, such as reduced tillage and cover crops, have the potential to improve agricultural profitability by reducing input costs and increasing productivity.
 At the same time, they may help protect water resources by increasing the water holding capacity of soil and reducing the transport of pollutants to streams and lakes.

-Partners on the project include the Minnesota Board of Water and Soil Resources; University of Minnesota Departments of Soil, Water, and Climate, Forest Resources, and Bioproducts and Biosystems Engineering; Minnesota Supercomputing Institute; Sustainable Farming Association; Stearns Soil and Water Conservation District (SWCD), Mower SWCD, Sauk Watershed District; and the University of Wisconsin - River Falls.
+Though Covid-19 slowed outreach efforts, case studies and 2021 field events will help farmers and agricultural advisors meet and learn from other farmers who have experience with soil health practices.
+This project has relied upon and built a strong network of community partners, including the Minnesota Board of Water and Soil Resources; University of Minnesota Departments of Soil, Water, and Climate, Forest Resources, and Bioproducts and Biosystems Engineering; Minnesota Supercomputing Institute; Sustainable Farming Association; Stearns Soil and Water Conservation District (SWCD), Mower SWCD, Sauk Watershed District; and the University of Wisconsin - River Falls.

 Soil Health: A New Paradigm